Top 10 Best Rock Guitarists of All Time

 4. Eddie Van Halen

-Slash is like the best guitarist you can get.
-His style of playing is so melodic, compared to all the other rock guitarists.
-It can even impress people who have always denounced rock music! that's something even a legend like Jimi Hendrix couldn't do as well as this awesome guy
+Slash is the best guitarist you can get.
+His style of playing is so melodic compared to all the other rock guitarists.
+It can even impress people who have always denounced rock music!
+That's something even a legend like Jimi Hendrix couldn't do as well as this awesome guy.

 5 Eric Clapton Eric Patrick Clapton is an English rock and blues guitarist, singer and songwriter.
 He is the only three-time inductee to the Rock and Roll Hall of Fame, once as a solo artist and separately as a member of the Yardbirds and Cream.
 He has also been a member of Derek and the Dominos.